Javeeto7/multiapps/README.md

 # Multiapps for Laravel 5

-Simple Laravel 5 package for handling access to child-applications (appls) within a main-application.
+Simple Laravel 5 package for handling access to child-applications (Appls) within a main-application.
+Each Appl can be seen as a Moudle or Package within the Main APP.
+With this package you can grant or ungrant access to every single application, attaching or dettaching appls from a user.

     Main App. //with 2 child apps
 	 -->Appl_1.